Bharat Biotech's Covid nasal vaccine gets regulator's nod for holding phase 2, 3 clinical trials | Health

 Phase 1 clinical trial has been completed in age groups ranging from 18 to 60 years, it said.

+The regulatory approval has been received for conducting ''a Phase 2 randomised, multi-centric, Clinical Trial of Heterologus Prime-Boost Combination of SARS-CoV-2 Vaccines to evaluate the immunogenicity and safety of BBV152 (COVAXIN) with BBV154 (Adenoviral Intranasal COVID-19 vaccine) in healthy volunteers''.

-This is the first of its kind COVID-19 jab to undergo human clinical trials in India.
+This is the first of its kind COVID-19 jab to undergo human clinical trials in India, it said.

 BBV154 is an intranasal replication-deficient chimpanzee adenovirus SARS-CoV-2 vectored vaccine.

-Bharat Biotech has in-licensed technology from Washington University in St Louis, US.
+Bharat Biotech has in-licensed technology from Washington University in St Louis, US, it said.

+''The company reports that the doses of the vaccine administered to healthy volunteers in the phase I clinical trial has been well tolerated.
+No serious adverse events reported,'' the DBT said.

+Previously, the vaccine was found to be safe, immunogenic and well tolerated in the pre-clinical toxicity studies.
+The vaccine was able to elicit high level of neutralising antibodies in animal studies, it added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)